thomasduchatelle/dphoto/README.md

 Components:

-* [DPhoto CLI](./dphoto/README.md): installed on the end-user computer, backup photos and videos using command line interface
 * `infra-data`: terraform project to create required infrastructure on AWS for the CLI to work.
 Project won't be re-usable in a different context without overriding backend and some other defaults.
+* `domain`: core domain model and business logic from Hexagonal Architecture.
+This domain is integrated and used from both CLI and app's APIs
+* [DPhoto CLI](./dphoto/README.md): installed on the end-user computer, backup photos and videos using command line interface
+* [APP](./app/README.md): deployed on top of `infra-data`, contains the viewer UI, and APIs for the UI and the CLI

 ### Releasing process